 Configure SSL for External HTTP Traffic to and from Tableau Server

 You can configure Tableau Server to use Secure Sockets Layer (SSL) encrypted communications on all external HTTP traffic.
-Setting up SSL ensures that access to Tableau Server is secure and that sensitive information passed between the server and Tableau clients—such as Tableau Desktop, the REST API, and so on—is protected.
+Setting up SSL ensures that access to Tableau Server is secure and that sensitive information passed between the server and Tableau clients—such as Tableau Desktop, the REST API, analytics extensions, and so on—is protected.
 Steps on how to configure the server for SSL are described this topic; however, you must first acquire a certificate from a trusted authority, and then import the certificate files into Tableau Server.

 Mutual SSL authentication is not supported on Tableau Mobile.